afcarl/SDCND_Portfolio_Hiddink/README.md

 ### Discussion

 This project was difficult in that it took a while to organize everything into a functioning system.
 The steps required to calibrate the camera, undistort an image and produce a thresholded binary image were straightforward.
 However, the perspective transform and steps following that proved to be challenging.

-Once it was time to implement the pipeline on test videos, more difficulties arose.
-These included...
+I found the video stream was significantly dependent on the color and gradient filters applied to the images, and I had difficulty overcoming this dependancy.
+If my pipeline were tested on a video taken at night, I predict that it would be unable to perform correct lane detections, as the parameters I chose for the color and gradient thresholds were tailored to a video taken during the day.

 ### Future Plans